AlanGDC/SeleniumReportTestNGExtent/README.md

 # SeleniumReportTestNGExtent
-Report for Selenium with Extent and TestNG
+Example and tools for Selenium Webdriver and Reports with TestNG and Extent.